THE IMPORTANCE OF PRIVATE WELL WATER TESTING

-- Total dissolved solids - Represent the number of inorganic substances (i.e. sodium, chloride, sulfate) that are dissolved in the water.
-High total dissolved solids (TDS) can reduce the palatability of water.
+- Total dissolved solids (TDS) - Represent the number of organic and inorganic substances dissolved in the water.
+High total dissolved solids can reduce the palatability of water.

 - Additional testing - Other tests may be appropriate if a particular contaminant is suspected in the water.
-For instance, groundwater sources are sometimes tested for arsenic, selenium, and uranium.
-Both surface and groundwater sources may also be tested for pesticide contamination.
+For instance, groundwater sources are sometimes tested for arsenic, selenium, and uranium; if found in high quantities, they can harm a community’s health.
+Groundwater sources may also be tested for pesticide contamination.